meilisearch/specifications/text/0059-geo-search.md

 ### II.
 Motivation

-According to our user feedback, the lack of a geo-search feature is mentioned as one of the biggest deal-breakers for choosing MeiliSearch as a search engine.
+According to our user feedback, the lack of a geosearch feature is mentioned as one of the biggest deal-breakers for choosing MeiliSearch as a search engine.
 A search engine must offer this feature.
-Some use cases specifically require integrated geo-search capabilities.
+Some use cases specifically require integrated geosearch capabilities.
 Moreover, a lot of direct competitors offer it.
-Users today must find workarounds like using geohash to be able to geo-search documents.
+Users today must find workarounds like using geohash to be able to geosearch documents.
 We hope to better serve the needs of users by implementing this feature.
 It allows multiplying the use-cases to which MeiliSearch can respond.

 ### III.
 Technical Explanations

-#### **As a developer, I want to add geo-spatial coordinates to a document so that the document can be geo-searchable.**
+#### **As a developer, I want to add geospatial coordinates to a document so that the document can be geosearchable.**

 - Introduce a reserved field `_geo` for documents to store geo spatial data from an **object** made of `lat` and `lng` fields for a **JSON format**.
 - Introduce a reserved column `_geo` for documents to store geo spatial data from a **string** made of `lat,lng` for a **CSV format**.